geoadmin/mf-geoadmin3/METEOSCHWEIZ.md

     make meteoconfigs/

-or using an alternative target
+or if integrating new layers, use the `dev` service

     API_URL=https://mf-chsdi3.dev.bgdi.ch make meteoconfigs/

 This will copy the standards files from `configs/` into a directory `meteoconfigs/` and modify the `jsonStyleUrl` of MeteoSchweiz's layers using the script `scripts/meteoStyleUrl.py`

-The server hosting the style is defined by `METEO_TESTING_STYLE_BASEURL` and is currently _data.geo.admin.ch_
+The server hosting the style is defined by `METEO_TESTING_STYLE_BASEURL` and is currently _cms.geo.admin.ch_

 Copy the content of the `configs` directory in a suitable directory accessible with a domain ending in `bgdi.ch`, `swisstopo.cloud` or `geo.admin.ch`.
 Or simply with

-    make s3uploadmeteoconfigs
+    make s3uploadmeteoconfig

 The custom meteoconfigs will be uploaded to an AWS S3 Bucket _s3://mf-geoadmin3-dev-dublin/meteoconfigs_ and the files will be accessible with _https://mf-geoadmin3.dev.bgdi.ch/meteoconfigs_